The University of Memphis Finish Line Program

 withdrawal at 90+ hours is exhausted financial aid and related external situations,

 such as needing to work full-time to support a family.

 Have a stop-out period of at least one semester (fall or spring)

-Have an overall and University of Memphis grade point average of at least 2.0
+Have an overall and institution grade point average of at least 2.0

 - Have a maximum of 30 credit hours remaining